Introduction and scope

-We may on occasion need to send your personal data outside of the UK or EEA where our suppliers and/or business partners need it in order to provide one of the functions described above.
-Where that happens we will ensure that we only grant access to your personal data where necessary and only where appropriate security measures and controls are in place to protect your personal data in accordance with applicable data protection laws, regulations and regulatory guidance.
-This means these transfers will take place on the basis of approved data transfer mechanisms, such as UK or EU Standard Contractual Clauses, or on the basis of a valid Adequacy decision given by the appropriate local regulator.
+Sometimes our UK and EU companies share personal data with suppliers and business partners who may process it outside of the UK or European Economic Area.
+Most of the time the data we share will be with companies who supply services to us to enable us to supply our services to you.
+We grant these companies access to personal data only where necessary and only where appropriate security measures and controls are in place to protect your personal data in accordance with applicable data protection laws, regulations and regulatory guidance.
+This means these transfers will take place on the basis of approved data transfer mechanisms, such as UK or EU Standard Contractual Clauses and EU Commission Decisions on Adequacy (country details here).

 You have the following rights in relation to your personal data: